IFS-HSR/ch.hsr.ifs.cdttesting/README.md

 based view of your source-code, it also provides a detail inspector for AST nodes.

-**NOTE**: pASTa is also available as a seperate feature to make it easy to install in **Eclipse CDT**.
+**NOTE**: pASTa is also available as a separate feature to make it easy to install in **Eclipse CDT**.

 ##### The pASTa AST View